oddbird/css-sandbox/src/sass/color-spaces/proposal.md

 ### Parsing Color Components

-This procedure accepts an `input` parameter to parse, along with a `space` parameter representing the [color space][] if known.
+This procedure accepts an `input` parameter to parse, along with a `space` parameter representing the [color space][], if known.
 It throws common parse errors if necessary, and returns either `null` (if the `input` contains special CSS values), or a list of parsed values.
 The return value is in the format `<color-space>? (<channel>+) / <alpha>`, where the color space is included in